narenratan/csound_clap_experiment/README.md

 # Csound CLAP experiment

-I had a play around with the nakst's [CLAP tutorial code](https://nakst.gitlab.io/tutorial/clap-part-2.html) to see if I could adapt it to use Csound to generate the audio.
+I had a play around with nakst's [CLAP tutorial code](https://nakst.gitlab.io/tutorial/clap-part-2.html) to see if I could adapt it to use Csound to generate the audio.
 The [Csound LADSPA plugin](https://github.com/csound/csladspa) repo was very helpful for this.